thisismorris/morrisfan/blog_pic/conference/ISSCC_Insights.md

 **Summary:**
 - Modern RF circuits use analog and digital techniques.
 - Important concepts related to RF circuits: noise, linearity……
-- RFIC designer are in high demand
+- RFIC designers are in high demand

 > Q: When the frequency is low enough, we can easily generate sine and cosine.
 But for higher frequency it is not energy efficient.
 > R: Information separated to I and Q, multiply with oscillator(carrier wc) in between and add(using KCL) them together.